LSE: 467.00 GBP -3.70 (-0.79%)

 Assess and quantify

-All risks are evaluated to establish their root causes, the impact, and the likelihood of occurrence.
-When assessing risks, consideration is given to the financial, reputational, and regulatory impacts, as well as impacts on customers/consumers, and impacts on day-to-day operations.
+All risks are evaluated to establish their root causes, the impact, the likelihood of occurrence, and the time between the risk occurring and its impact being felt.
+Risk assessments consider financial, reputational, regulatory, customer, consumer, operational and cultural impacts.
 Risks are then categorised as:

 • Existential risks: those with the potential to cause fundamental change within our organisation and wider industry.

-• Emerging risks: those which relate to new initiatives, new products, and new laws and regulations.
+• Emerging risks: risks which could have an impact in the future, including risks arising from new initiatives, new products and new laws and regulations.

 3